 You cannot bring people in and allow them to bring in their family.

-You cannot allow people to take a job that where America is available for that and and therefore a data bank can be established from which an employer has to draw first in order to access the illegal I mean excuse me the legal guest worker program.
+And therefore, a data bank can be established from which an employer has to draw first in order to access the illegal, I mean, excuse me, the legal guest worker program.

-Roger Hedgecock filling in here one of the underreported issues of two thousand five the border but it is exploding now.
+One of the underreported issues of 2005, the border, but it is exploding now.

-It is my pleasure to have played some role in this, and I must tell you that it is, I guarantee you that what I'm going to tell you is true, and that is that we, I may have been the most visible member of Congress on this issue recently, but the only reason we have been able to make it to the point where we are in this process is because of talk radio.
+It is my pleasure to have played some role in this, and I must tell you that it is ⁇ I guarantee you that what I'm going to tell you is true, and that is that we I may have been the most visible member of Congress on this issue recently, but the only reason we have been able to make it to the point where we are in this process is because of talk radio.

 And I mean that.

-Talk radio is the mechanism, it is the megaphone.
+Talk radio is the mechanism.

 Wow.

-It's not something strange and weird that you might be saying oh gosh why is it that I'm getting so concerned about so many illegal aliens in this country.
+It's not something strange and weird that you might be saying, oh, gosh, why is it that I'm getting so concerned about so many illegal aliens in this country?

-Once you realize that don't you know you're not a racist it's got nothing to do with race.
+Once you realize that don't, you know, you're not a racist.

-They should not be avoided that certainly the discussion of them, the debate of them should not be avoided because we are fearful of the epithets that people throw at us.
+Certainly the discussion of them, the debate of them should not be avoided because we are fearful of the epithets that people throw at us.

-Right before we came back from break and right before we pass that bill Roger we went into a conference and that's just it's a you know when all the Republicans go downstairs and meet and say oh boy we got this really big issue coming up here and how we and there's a big debate about whether we should proceed and then some people stood up and said I don't think we should deal with this because um it is too hot.
+Right before we came back from break, and right before we passed that bill, Roger, we went into a conference, and that's just, it's, you know, when all the Republicans go downstairs and meet and say, oh, boy, we've got this really big issue coming up here.

-Let's just let it simmer let we we've got too many you know f uh factions of the party that are that are upset about it.
+We've got too many factions of the party that are upset about it.

-And I mean person after person stood up and said I can't go home for Christmas break if we don't do something here.
+And I mean, person after person stood up and said, I can't go home for Christmas break if we don't do something here.

 Wow.

-You know, we've got eleven million people here, we're gonna have to just give them amnesty.
+You know, we've got 11 million people here.

-You know, we want these people out of our country if they're not here legally, and we want a legal, safe process for people to come into this country.
+You know, we want these people out of our country if they're not here legally.

 And I'm telling you, people, you know, it's the old thing about feeling the heat and seeing the light.

-Let's get some callers in here, Tom Steve in Louisville, Kentucky is next on the Rush program.
+Steve in Louisville, Kentucky is next on the Rush program.

 Hi, Steve.

-Hello, Roger, diddos to you and the Congressman.
+Dittos to you and the Congressman.

 Thank you.

-You're talking about their internal guest worker programs.
+You're talking about their internal guest worker programs?

-Are you uh if you're familiar with this, I'm only familiar with the fact that they do it.
+If you're familiar with this, I'm only familiar with the fact that they do it.

 I'm not familiar with the mechanism.